userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Allowed Address Pairs

-Now let's go to CirrOS instance and try to execute a ping from it to the CSR1Kv interface, you will notice that ping will work (if this is not working, ensure that you attached the allow_icmp security group, if everything else fails, go [here](#neutron-intensive-tasks)).
+Now lets go to CirrOS instance and try to execute a ping from it to the CSR1Kv interface, you will notice that ping will work (if this is not working, ensure that you attached the allow_icmp security group, if everything else fails, go [here](#neutron-intensive-tasks)).

 However if from the CirrOS instance you try to ping the IPv4 address of tenantXXX-provider network, it will fail.
 Can you figure out why it is failing ?
 Hint: It does not have anything to do with routing.